 Want to know which is the best tonic water to make your G&T with?
 We’ve tasted 11 original tonics to find out which goes best with gin and other spirits

 Looking for the best tonic water?
 From Indian tonic water to Devon tonic water, we’ve found the best bottles, plus the tonic water ingredients.

 Tonic water is a carbonated soft drink with a distinctly bitter flavour that is usually used as a mixer.
 Natural quinine is sometimes added to give the bitter taste, while some brands add sugar for sweetness.

 How the best tonic water taste test worked

 Four members of the olive team conducted a blind taste test to find the best original tonic water, awarding gold and silver to the ones we were most impressed with.

 All products have been chosen and reviewed independently by our editorial team.
 This page contains affiliate links and we may receive a small commission for purchases made, but this comes at no extra cost to you and helps us to continue providing top-quality content for our loyal readers.

-The results for best origianl Indian tonic water
+The results for the best tonic water taste test

 About the tonic: Fentimans botanically brewed tonic water was first established in 1905.
 With no artificial sweeteners, flavourings or preservatives, this tonic water is made with natural botanicals and quinine.